LAION-AI/CLAP/README.md

 The checkpoints list here for each model setting is the one with the highest average mAP score in training.
 The average mAP score is calculated by averaging 4 scores: A-->T mAP@10 on AudioCaps, and T-->A mAP@10 on AudioCaps, A-->T mAP@10 on Clotho, and T-->A mAP@10 on Clotho.

+## Reproducibility
+An example of the preprocessed Clotho dataset in webdataset format can be download [here]().
+The audio encoder pretrained with 48kHz AudioSet can be found [here](https://drive.google.com/drive/folders/1SMQyzJvc6DwJNuhQ_WI8tlCFL5HG2vk6?usp=sharing), where `HTSAT-fullset-imagenet-map=0.467.ckpt` is the checkpoint used to initalize our HTSAT audio encoder.
+You should get similar result by loading from the audio encoder checkpoint and training on same dataset.
+Because most of the dataset has copyright restriction, unfortunatly we cannot directly share other preprocessed datasets.

 ## Citation
 If you find this project and the LAION-Audio-630K dataset useful, please cite our paper:
 ```